bioinformatics-ca/IDE_2021/module6/README.md

 Here, we first use [seqkit][] to sort all contigs by length (`seqkit sort --by-length ...`) and we then extract only the top **50** longest contigs (`seqkit head -n 50`) and write these to a file **contigs-50.fa** (`> contigs-50.fa`).

 *Note that the pipe `|` character will take the output of one command (`seqkit sort --by-length ...`, which sorts sequences in the file by length) and forward it into the input of another command (`seqkit head -n 50`, which takes only the first 50 sequences from the file).
-The greater-than symbol `>` takes the output of one command `seqkit head ...` and writes it to a file (names `contigs-50.fa`).*
+The greater-than symbol `>` takes the output of one command `seqkit head ...` and writes it to a file (named `contigs-50.fa`).*

 The next command will run [BLAST][] on these top 50 longest contigs using a pre-computed database of viral genomes (`blastn -db ~/CourseData/IDE_data/module6/db/blast_db/ref_viruses_rep_genomes_modified -query contigs-50.fa ...`).
 The (`-html -out blast_results.html`) tells BLAST to write it's results as an HTML file.